 The metabolic syndrome, formerly known as syndrome X, includes the following criteria4: central obesity (waist circumference ≥102 cm in men or ≥88 cm in women), hypertension (blood pressure ≥130/85 mm Hg or undergoing treatment with blood pressure medications), high fasting blood glucose level (≥110 mg/dL or undergoing treatment with diabetes medications), and lipid instability (high triglycerides level ≥150 mg/dL and low high-density lipoprotein cholesterol level <40 mg/dL in men or <50 mg/dL in women).
 The chief predictors of mortality are hypertension and high fasting blood glucose level.

 Stress and nutrition have important roles in depressive conditions.
 Wurtman5 found that when under trauma or stress a malnourished or obese individual was susceptible to anxiety and depression.
 Lustig6 suggests that a likely cause is the effect on blood glucose and insulin levels after stimulation of the hypothalamic-pituitary-adrenal axis (HPA axis).
-The physiological cascade would look like this:
+The physiological cascade would look like Table 2:

 The cascade continues putting increased stress on all endocrine organs, the cardiovascular system, and the liver until diagnosis of the metabolic syndrome, diabetes, or heart disease.6 As shown in the cascade, this results in insulin storage of glucose as glycogen, increasing adiposity and inducing hypoglycemia in glucose-intolerant individuals.
 The first part of the negative loop shows that leptein satiety signals are diminished, causing a sense of starvation, subsequent cravings for immediate carbohydrates, weight gain, dampened central nervous system function, decreased desire for energy expenditure and physical activity, and increased depression because of a combination of reasons.